IRTC Investors Have Opportunity to Lead iRhythm Technologies, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-26, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRhythm Technologies, Inc. ("iRhythm" or the "Company") (NASDAQ: IRTC).
+LOS ANGELES, Feb.
+29, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRhythm Technologies, Inc. ("iRhythm" or the "Company") (NASDAQ: IRTC).

 Class Period: January 11, 2022 – May 30, 2023